Opendoor Competitors: The Best Companies for Competing Offers

 List with an agent

-Even if you intend to sell your home as is, hiring a realtor to list your home on the MLS — the main database for home listings and residential property information — gives you the best chance to earn the maximum amount for your home.
+Even if your home is in poor condition, hiring a realtor to list your home on the MLS — the main database for home listings and residential property information — gives you the best chance to earn the maximum amount for your home.

 However, selling your home with an agent usually takes longer than selling to an iBuyer and costs more in realtor fees and closing costs than selling to an investor.
 You may also need to put in some work to prep your home for photos and showings.
 And there's no guarantee your home will sell for more.